boss507104/CSC-HPC-Guide/python-environment/machine-learning-environment.md

     --upgrade
 ```

-Deactivate and remove the resolver environment:
+Deactivate and remove the resolver:

 ```bash
 deactivate
 rm -rf "$UV_RESOLVER_DIR"
 ```

-This command allows uv to select newer compatible package versions.

 > [!NOTE]
-> Without `--upgrade`, uv generally preserves existing compatible pins from the current `requirements.txt` when recompiling.
-Use `--upgrade` only when you intend to refresh the resolved dependency set.
+> Use `--upgrade` only when you intentionally want uv to refresh the compatible dependency versions.

 ### Repository Policy